driemworks/mercury-blockchain/README.md

 # Mercury Blockchain
-A blockchain whose purpose is still TBD...
+Mercury is simple a blockchain built on top of libp2p.

 ## TODOS
-- Sync blocks, pending txs when new peer joins the network
+- Enable trace for all topics, read trace when joining topics
-- Replace PoW with more efficient consensus (DPoS or something along those lines)
+- Replace PoW with more efficient consensus algorithm (DPoS or something along those lines)
+- determine exactly what the transaction payload should be...
+- code cleanup

 ## Getting Started
 ### Introduction